allebone/help.omni.af.mil/docs/PEX/Training.md

 Option 1 This options allows you to generate multiple CDRs in one .PDF file.

 1. Go to Menu > Training > Reports.
-Select the Course Details Ta2.
+Select the Course Details tab.

 2. For the course\(s\) you want to view, select the squadron where the course\(s\) are located.